tensorflow/tensorflow/tensorflow/lite/g3doc/inference_with_metadata/task_library/image_segmenter.md

 more information about image segmenters.

-Use the Task Library `ImageSegmenter` API to deploy your custom image segmenters or pretrained ones into your model apps.
+Use the Task Library `ImageSegmenter` API to deploy your custom image segmenters or pretrained ones into your mobile apps.

 ## Key features of the ImageSegmenter API